Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "min-height-proportion": the minimum percent of the drawing area's height that the table should consume (between @c 0.0 to @c 1.0, representing 0% to 100%).
 - @c "highlight-pen": the pen used for highlighting cells, which includes [pen](#pen-properties) properties.
 - Some base properties available to [graphs](#graph-properties).

+Note that it is recommended to set @c "fit-row-to-content" to @c true for shorter tables to better fit them to the page.

 The remaining properties are executed in the following order:
 - @c "rows-add": commands a series of rows to be added, which is an array of row properties containing the following: